 THINGS TO CONSIDER WHEN BUYING A UV SYSTEM

-There are a number of things to consider before purchasing a UV system.
+Know Before You Buy: Prior to purchasing a UV water sterilizer, it's important to understand what prefiltration may be required, how to buy the right size system for your home, and more.
 Take time to educate yourself about ultraviolet water purification to make sure UV technology is the right solution for your water treatment needs.

-Flow Rates - UV water purifiers measure water flow rates in “gallons per minute” or GPM, indicating how much water can flow through the system.
+UV System Flow Rates: UV water purifiers measure water flow rates in “gallons per minute” or GPM, indicating how much water can flow through the system.

 Since water may not be effectively treated if the system cannot handle the flow rates for your home, we tell customers that it's better to oversize a UV water treatment system rather than under size.